isgphys/BaNG/docs/Database.markdown

     IF(isThread,SUBSTRING_INDEX(BkpFromPath,'/',(LENGTH(BkpFromPath)-LENGTH(REPLACE(BkpFromPath,'/','')))),BkpFromPath) as BkpFromPath,
     BkpToHost, BkpToPath, LastBkp, isThread, BkpGroup, SUM(NumOfFilesCreated) as NumOfFilesCreated, SUM(NumOfFilesDel) as NumOfFilesDel, SUM(NumOfFilesTrans) as NumOfFilesTrans, SUM(TotFileSizeTrans) as TotFileSizeTrans,
-    GROUP_CONCAT(DISTINCT ErrStatus order by ErrStatus) as ErrStatus, JobStatus FROM statistic
+    GROUP_CONCAT(DISTINCT ErrStatus order by ErrStatus) as ErrStatus, MIN(JobStatus) AS JobStatus FROM statistic
     WHERE Start > date_sub(NOW(), INTERVAL 100 DAY)
     GROUP BY JobID;